-Credit card providers always check your credit record.
-If it puts off most lenders, this is known as bad credit.
-It can also affect the interest rate and credit limit you are given.
+If your credit record puts off most lenders, then you have bad credit.
+It can also affect the interest rate and credit limit you get.

-You can find out more about how your credit record works here.
+You can find out more about how your credit record works, and how to check it, here.

-You will not be accepted by all providers, but some offer credit cards designed for those with bad credit.
-They work in the same way as other credit cards but are less likely to reject you based on your credit history.
+Some providers offer credit cards designed for those with bad credit.
+These are usually known as credit building cards.
+They work the same as other cards but are less likely to reject you based on your credit history.

 They may come with: